 What would help tremendously is a return of revenue growth from good old fashion hard work from an agile workforce on top of earnings growth from productivity resulting from technology advancement.
 In the coming weeks, fourth quarter earnings will be released, along with 1st quarter 2016 earnings guidance.

 Let’s take a deeper look at China’s stock market, which started with a huge move up in the early summer and sharp decline back down during the summer.
-The decline of over 60% brought down the S&P 500 index (in red) during August and was a big part of a special newsletter released on August 24th (click here to review).
+The decline of over 60% brought down the S&P 500 index (in red) during August.

 Since China’s currency was pegged to the U.S. dollar, it appreciated significantly against many other currencies in the region over the past two years, which made imports cheaper and exports more expensive, causing a significant drag on China’s economy.
 China announced a 2% devaluation of the renminbi in August and indicated the renminbi will no longer be pegged to the U.S. dollar but will be managed against a basket of currencies.
 The renminbi weakened on the news in August, stabilized through September, October and November and started to weaken again in December.
 It is now trading at 6.59 per dollar, up from 6.4 one month ago and 6.2 one year ago (a 6.3% change).